 6. Book Early

 To be matched with the best experience for your interests, book in advance.
 Antarctica rates and sailing dates are typically released over a year-and-a-half prior to the sailing season (October-March).
 Booking as soon as you can provides more date and ship choices, plus special offers like early-bird discounts.
-For example, if you’re booking now for the 2018-19 season (starting in October), then your date and cabin will be dictated by what’s left; if you book early for the 2019-20 season now, then you will get what’s best for you.
+If you wait till the last minute, your date and cabin type will be dictated by what’s left vs. what’s best for you.
 Plan ahead to do it right once.